What is Myopia?

 This spectacle lens type is made up of a central clear optical zone for correcting the myopia, with an outer band of defocus that acts to control myopia progression.
-The lens makes use of the natural eye adjustment known as “emmetropisation”, where the eyeball shapes to receive focused images as it does for normal vision.
-The D.I.M.S. lens design, MiyoSmart, distributed in Canada through select eye care professionals by Hoya Canada, was found to have the following statistically significant outcomes:
+The lens makes use of the natural eye adjustment known as “emmetropization”, where the eyeball shapes to receive focused images as it does for normal vision.
+The D.I.M.S. lens design, called MiyoSmart, distributed in Canada through select eye care professionals, was found to have the following statistically significant outcomes:

-– Curbs myopia progression on average by 59%
+– slows myopia progression on average by 59%

 – Slows axial eye growth on average by 60%

-– completely halted myopia progression in over 20% of study participants
+– completely halted myopic progression in over 20% of study participants